hymns/hostiqo/README.md

-# 🚀 Git Webhook Manager
+# 🚀 Hostiqo - Simple Server Management

 A simple self-managed server panel built with Laravel for automating Git deployments and managing your web server.
 Deploy websites from GitHub/GitLab, configure Nginx virtual hosts, monitor system health, manage SSL certificates, set up alerts, control your firewall, and more—all through a clean, modern web interface.